Summer Undergraduate research program (SURP)

 Organizer: College of Engineering

-Project duration: 8 weeks @ ~20 hours/week plus time to prepare and participate in SURP symposium in Fall 2024.
+Approximately 8 weeks @ ~20 hours/week plus time to prepare and participate in SURP symposium in Fall 2026.
+As weeks need not be contiguous, projects may continue into the Fall 2026 semester up until the due date of the SURP poster.
 Faculty wishing to support remote-projects may do so.

 Project Costs: